-The domain of human-vehicle interaction (HVI) is part of the larger discourse on human-machine interaction (HMI) and for driverless vehicles often associated with two primary interaction scenarios: 1) internal HVI (iHVI) and 2) external HVI (eHVI).
+The domain of human-vehicle interaction (HVI) is part of the larger discourse on human-machine interaction (HMI) and for driverless vehicles is often associated with two primary interaction scenarios: 1) internal HVI (iHVI) and 2) external HVI (eHVI).

 As AVs are fused into our everyday traffic, it is crucial that, in addition to correctly interpreting and acting in their surroundings, the AVs need to communicate their intent to other road users.
-In a fully autonomous traffic scenario, such interaction would take place on a technical data network (e.g. V2V and V2I) level but as long as there are non-AVs and pedestrians present, a certain degree of external interaction, eHVI, is required.
+In a fully autonomous traffic scenario, such interaction would take place on a technical data network level (e.g., V2V and V2I) but as long as there are non-AVs and pedestrians present, a certain degree of external interaction, eHVI, is required.

 When envisioning a future with, say, robotaxis, one has to solve challenges associated with both external and internal HVI.
 External HVI is required not only for unambiguous interaction with other road users.
 It starts with the rider ordering a car, identifying the correct vehicle around the pick-up site and safely negotiating the pick-up procedure.
 Once inside the vehicle, the riders are used to relying on interactions with human drivers to customize their service experience.
 In a robotaxi, the iHVI design is expected to not only a ride experience of the same quality, but to allow for higher customizability in terms of comfort, route selection, driving style, and drop-off locations.